 Alertness to the needs of others is the mark of the Vigil Honor.
 It calls for an individual with an unusual awareness of the possibilities within each situation.
-The Vigil Honor is the highest honor that the Order of the Arrow can bestow upon its members for service to lodge, council, and Scouting.
-Membership cannot be won by a person's conscious endeavors.
+The Vigil Honor is the highest honor that the Order of the Arrow can bestow upon its members for service to Lodge, Council, and Scouting.
+Membership cannot be won by a person's conscious endeavours.

 The Vigil Honor is a high mark of distinction and recognition reserved for those Arrowmen who, by reason of exceptional service, personal effort, and unselfish interest, have made distinguished contributions beyond the immediate responsibilities of their position of office to one or more of the following: Lodge, Order of the Arrow, Scouting community, Scout Camp.
 Under NO circumstances should tenure in Scouting or the Order of the Arrow be considered as reason enough for a Vigil Honor recommendation.

-A lodge may nominate a maximum of two percent of their registered Arrowmen once a year via petition to the national Order of the Arrow committee.
+A Lodge may nominate a maximum of two percent of their registered Arrowmen once a year via petition to the national Order of the Arrow committee.
 At least 50 percent of all nominated must be under 21 at the time of nomination.
-In 2014, Tamegonit Lodge will be permitted to nominate no more than 93 Vigil Honor candidates.

 VIGIL HONOR NOMINATION PROCESS

 Nominations must be RECEIVED at the Heart of America Council Service Center by July 1.
 Nominations must be made on this form only.
 The nominee must be a registered member of the Heart of America Council, BSA and must also be a current dues-paying member of Tamegonit Lodge.
 The nominee must have been a Brotherhood member of the Order of the Arrow for a minimum of two years before being considered for selection as a Vigil Honor member.
-Nominations for 2014 are now closed.
-Nominations submitted between now and July 1, 2015 will be considered in the 2015 Vigil Honor Selection cycle.
+Nominations submitted between now and July 1, 2019, will be considered in the 2019 Vigil Honor Selection cycle.

 For a list of individuals that have become Vigil Honor members of the Order of the Arrow through Tamegonit Lodge, click Tamegonit Lodge Vigil Honor Roll.